gregtwallace2/COP3530-P3/README.md

 ## Program Functions

 When the program starts, it parses the json data set (~800,000 words) containing all of Shakespeare's works and counts the use of each word.
-Punctuation is generally ignored, the apostrophes are assumed to be part of words.
+Punctuation is generally ignored, the apostrophes and hyphens are assumed to be part of words.
 Given some oddities in formatting in the data set, there is some room for cleanup here.

 After the json data is parsed, individual words are loaded into a hash map (non-trivial struct 1) which is used to effectively count the number of times each word is used.
 (The hash map maps words as keys to a quantity of times the word is used in all of Shakespeare's works.)

-After which, the main menu loads and offers two functions:
+After which, the main menu loads and offers three functions:

-### Shakespeare's Top 50 Most Used Words
+### Top 50 Most Used Words

 Function 1 produces a list of the top 50 most used words.
 The functionality is timed and offers a comparison between loading the words from the hash map into a max heap (non-trivial struct 2) and loading the words into a regular array and then using insertion sort to sort the values.

+### All Words In Order

+Function 2 is the same function as function 1, but lists all words instead of just the top 50.

 ### Search Word for Usage Count

-Function 2 allows the user to specify a word to search for and tells the user how many times Shakespeare used that word.
+Function 3 allows the user to specify a word to search for and tells the user how many times Shakespeare used that word.
 It provides a timing comparison between directly fetching the value from the hash map and using the hash map to build a binary search tree and then fetching the answer from the binary search tree.